 They lay beautiful eggs, and breeds such as bantam Cochins lay up to 200 eggs per year, impressive for a bird that weighs so little!
 Bantam chickens weigh less than 2.5lbs, and you can find true bantams in different patterns or with feathered legs and feet.

 If you have a flock of large chickens, introducing bantams of such small stature could be a disaster!
-Larger and bossier chickens could bully smaller birds, so take some time to think about your selection and the future health of your flock.
+Bossier and larger birds could bully smaller chickens, so take some time to think about your selection and the future health of your flock.

 Feel Free To Share